 Tufted Roman geese are a beautiful ornamental breed with a long history.
-Initially bred in the Danube River Valley in Germany over 2,000 years ago, these birds have since become popular worldwide for their snow-white plumage and distinctive head tuft.
+Initially bred in the Roman Empire over 2,000 years ago, these birds have since become popular worldwide for their snow-white plumage and distinctive head tuft.
 Their beautiful appearance is complemented by their strong frame and light pink bill.
 Tufted Roman gander tends to weigh 10 to 12 pounds, while geese weigh 9 to 10 pounds.
 These geese have a calm temperament but are quite alert.

 5. Chinese Goose